-On the other hand, data proceeded by ESG evaluation and datathat providers add information through estimates etc. using company data, has a wide range of estimation methodologies.
+On the other hand, data that providers add information through estimates etc. using company data, has a wide range of estimation methodologies.
 Depending on the estimation methodology and presentation method, investors may misunderstand it21, and in this case, there is a possibility that price formation may be affected outside the recognition of the company subject to the estimation data.